-- 1. Fingernails should be kept trimmed to /4 inch or shorter.
+- 1. Fingernails should be kept trimmed to 1⁄4 inch or shorter.
 They should be clean, and nail polish, if used, should be clear or a pale, natural color.
 Artificial nails cannot be worn. - 2.
 Jewelry No long necklaces; finger rings kept to a minimum; one pair small earrings. - 3.
 Hair should be neat, well contained, and of a natural color. - 4.
 Cosmetics should be used in moderation. - 5.
 Colognes and perfumes are not acceptable in the internship setting. - 6.
 No visible tattoos or piercings (including tongue piercings) are permitted except for single ear piercings with simple studs. - 7.
-No gum. - Navy blue scrub pants & scrub shirt will be worn.
+No gum. - 8.
+Navy blue scrub pants & scrub shirt will be worn.
 They must be clean, neat and modest-midriff covered.
 White, full-coverage shoes will be worn.
-Uniform scrubs are required and can be purchased through the Edison bookstore or from any other source.
-One uniform is required; two is recommended.